miniscruff/changie/website/content/config/header-footer/index.md

 date: 2021-01-31T14:13:35-08:00
 draft: false
 weight: 2
-summary: Headers and footers to version change files
+summary: Headers and footers to version change files.
 ---

 Changie utilizes [go template](https://golang.org/pkg/text/template/) and [sprig](https://masterminds.github.io/sprig/) functions for formatting.
-In addition to that a few [template functions](#template-functions) are available when working with changes.
+In addition to that, a few [template functions](#template-functions) are available when working with changes.

 When batching changes into a version, the headers and footers are placed as such: